MihaiAC/learning-react/learning_react/react_notes/React.md

 Entry point: `ReactDOM.createRoot(entryPoint).render(<App />);`
 Import an image with a relative path -> must do for deployment.

+Use 'className' instead of 'class' for CSS classes.

 ### Props ###
 == passing data to components. e.g: `function ComponentName(props)`, in HTML `<ComponentName arg1=val1 arg2=val2 etc.`